Support Centre

 Simply add the minutes to each agenda item and use the formatting options available.
 Besides the text for the minutes, also decisions and tasks can be added to each agenda item.

-Decisions have a review date and the status can be changed from open to review.
-Tasks have a due date and the status can be changed from open to done.
+• Decisions have a review date and the status can be changed from open to review.

 Info